 By reading the Scriptures.
 Indeed they relate numerous mourning situations.
 The very life of Christ and the Gospel unfold teachings to ponder upon, for one: “I am the resurrection and the life; whoever believes in me, even if he dies, will live, and everyone who lives and believes in me will never die” (John 11,25) .

-The day starts with participating in the Lauds sung by the nuns.
-Late afternoon, before Vespers, a quiet time before the exposed Eucharist allows for a break to abandon in silence all that cannot be expressed by words, such as the sheer weight of pain.
+The day starts with attending Lauds with the nuns.
+Late afternoon, before Vespers, a quiet time before the exposed Eucharist allows for a break to relinquish in silence all that cannot be expressed by words, such as the sheer weight of pain.

-Every evening the nuns of the New Convenant then propose participants to partake in a prayer vigile purposely initiated to help participants give sense to their mourning.
+Every evening the nuns of the New Covenant then propose participants to partake in a prayer vigil purposely initiated to help participants give sense to their mourning.

-In addition, throughout the week, they have free time for prayer, two tuitions a day (on the various phases of mourning, and on death and the afterlife), an individual counselling exchange with a priest or a nun; not forgetting breaks and meals afford them casual exchanges with their session peers.
+In addition, throughout the week, they have free time for prayer, two tuitions a day (on the various phases of mourning, and on death and the afterlife), as well as an individual counselling exchange with a priest or a nun; and last but not least!
+Coffee breaks and meals which afford them casual exchanges with their session peers.

-It is never too late to do good to our departed ones
+It is never too late to do touch one’s departed,

-On top of all the spiritual retreats and the November Heaven’s Pilgrimages (taking place every year and devoted to praying for the deceased), the shrine proposes a variety of approaches to help you enter the mystery of the communion of Saints.
+On top of all the spiritual retreats taking place every year, and the November Heaven’s Pilgrimages (during the yearly celebrations devoted to praying for the deceased), the shrine offers various spiritual activities to help you enter the mystery of the communion of Saints.

 Enroll your beloved in the Fraternity of Montligeon (Perpetual Mass)